brandsExclusive/handbook/engineering/collaboration.md

 configured to disallow merging pull requests that lack an approval.

 Pull requests should be small and many to allow rapid review by team members.

+## Weekly Kickoff

+At the start of each week it's encouraged that everyone posts a message in the \#general room with what they intend to achieve for the week.
+This is so eveyone gets a general overview of what everyone else is doing.